 The Company has elected, and intends to qualify annually hereafter, to be taxed as a RIC under Subchapter M of the Code.
 To maintain its status as a RIC, the Company is required to distribute annually to its stockholders at least 90% of its ICTI.
-Additionally, to avoid a 4% U.S. federal excise tax on undistributed earnings the Company is required to distribute each calendar year the sum of (i) 98% of its ordinary income for such calendar year (ii) 98.2% of its net capital gains for the period ending October 31 of that calendar year, and (iii) any income recognized, but not distributed, in preceding years and on which the Company paid no U.S. federal income tax.
-Maintenance of the Company's RIC status also requires adherence to certain source of income and asset diversification requirements provided under the Code.
-The Company has met the source of income and asset diversification requirements as of April 30, 2022, and intends to continue to meet these requirements.
+Additionally, to avoid a 4% U.S. federal excise tax on undistributed earnings, the Company is required to distribute each calendar year the sum of (i) 98% of its ordinary income for such calendar year (ii) 98.2% of its net capital gains for the period ending October 31 of that calendar year and (iii) any income recognized, but not distributed, in preceding years and on which the Company paid no U.S. federal income tax.
+Maintenance of the Company's RIC status also requires adherence to certain source of income and asset diversification requirements as of October 31, 2022, and intends to continue to meet these requirements.